 South-eastern part of Georgia is drier steppe area.
 From main road there is 50 km to David Gareji monastery (and only road signs in the start and just before monastery).
 We stopped on the way in most bird-rich areas.
 Couple of shallow lakes produced lots of Great Reed Warblers, Moorhens and some waders.
 In village of Udano is a breeding colony of Rosy Starlings.
 These birds breed together and they even fly in groups to collect insects for their fledglings.

-Roadside earth piles were occupied by Black-eared, Pied and Isabelline Wheatears.
+Roadside earth piles were occupied by Eastern Black-eared, Pied and Isabelline Wheatears.
 In monastery area we scanned with our scopes bushy area that had lots of birds looking for shadow.
 We managed to see a Common Nightingale, 2 Eastern Orphean Warblers, Eastern Olivaceous Warbler, Rufous-tailed Scrub Robin and lots of Lesser Whitethroats.
 Climb until Azerbaijan border did not produce many new species since temperature rose up to +35°C during our stay.

 After picnic we drove along the border towards Jandara lake.
 On the way we saw Rollers, Bee-eaters, Booted Eagle and Egyptian Vulture.
 Heat haze made it difficult to see far to the lake, but there was a Syrian Woodpecker in nearest tree plantation.